moluopro/matrices/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

 The matrix class provides all the methods shared by any types of matrix like vector, square matrix or non-square matrix.
 For example, methods are provided to create a matrix, to query or update element at certain position, to append a row or column to the existing matrix, etc. However, it does not provides methods special for a square matrix.
-Importing 'Matrix.dart' is required before using methods listed below.

 ### Illustrations of Matrix class